 Prior to program completion students must document completion of 12 credits in a foreign language(s) or sign language.
-This requirement must be fulfilled the semester prior to degree conferral.
 Undergraduate/ Graduate coursework or equivalent credit on CLEP or NYU Proficiency will be accepted.

 Students who successfully complete this graduate program in TESOL and pass the requisite teacher certification content specialty examination will: